Picasso Museum Barcelona Tickets 2026: €12 + Free Sundays

 Current prices (2026):

-- Articket Barcelona: €38 — covers 6 museums including Picasso, with skip-the-line.
-Worth it if you're visiting 2 or more museums.
+- Articket Barcelona: €38 — covers 6 museums including Picasso, with skip-the-line, valid 12 months.
+Worth it if you're visiting 3 or more museums on the list.
 We did the math here.

 Metro: Jaume I (L4) is the closest — 3-minute walk.
 Arc de Triomf (L1) works too, about 7 minutes on foot through the Born neighbourhood.